splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/5-reference/51-terminal-functions.md

     label: " - Terminal Functions"
 ---

 Interacting with the terminal is pretty simple in code.
-In addition to the `write` and `write_line` procedures, there is also the function `read_line`, along with some data conversion functions.
+In addition to the `write` and `write_line` procedures, there is the function `read_line` and some data conversion functions that we need.
 Let's go over these now.

 ## Reading from the terminal